-Is Animation mentor expensive?
+Is Animation Mentor expensive?

 People around me know that AM has been for me a love and hate relationship all along and unlike some other students I didn’t get caught in the “everything is awesome” bubble that wraps most people as soon as they join AM.

-is Animation Mentor expensive?.
+Is Animation Mentor expensive?.

 Well that s an interesting question that deserves to be answered.